International Regime of Intellectual Property Laws and It’s Importance in Trade

 This was a larger umbrella organization, which encompassed within itself the three Conventions as mentioned above.
-Eventually In the year 1893; in the post-World War II era this evolved into World Intellectual Property Organization (WIPO), based in Geneva.
+Eventually In the year 1893; in the post-World War II era, this evolved into the World Intellectual Property Organization (WIPO), based in Geneva.

 e) World Intellectual Property Organization (WIPO)

 WIPO is the modern-day international body dealing with the regulation of intellectual property.
 It became a formal part of the United Nations system in 1974.